Squash Pest Control - Wasp Control

 A professional pest control unit will know what the best approach is, depending on your own particular needs.
-This is why we, at Squash Pest Control in Seattle, WA, follow a very specific 3-step pattern:
+This is why we, at Squash Pest Control in Pierce County, WA, follow a very specific 3-step pattern:

 Step 1.
 We inspect your home, which allows us to determine the severity of the situation, and how extended the infestation has become.

 Step 2.
 We make a plan, based on your specific situation.

 Step 3.
 We exterminate the wasps and take active steps to prevent future infestations.

 Traditionally, we will exterminate the ants by using a pesticide and applying it near the entrance to the wasp nest.
 Over the next few days, the wasps will bring the pesticide into the nest with them, which will in turn cause the colony to die out.

 However, not all wasp nests will necessitate destruction.
 If the wasp nest is in a remote area of the garden, it may be removed, or even left to live out its natural course, since wasps usually abandon their nest at the end of the summer, anyway.